patricks-js/googui-maps/README.md

 ### Business Requirements

-- [ ] Map should have a valid id, start point and end point
+- [ ] Map should have a valid id and limits
 - [ ] Map should have at least one obstacle and one waypoint
 - [ ] Map should calculate the best path between start and end point
 - [ ] Waypoints should be within the map limits